Republic Airways Holdings: Acquisition of Mesa Airlines

 On April 7, 2025, Republic Airways Holdings announced that it would acquire Mesa Air Group and its Mesa Airlines subsidiary in an all-stock merger.
-Under the terms of the agreement, Republic shareholders will own approximately 88% of the merged company, while Mesa shareholders will retain between 6% and 12%.
-The merger is expected to close in the third or fourth quarter of 2025, pending approval from shareholders and regulators.
+Under the terms of the agreement, Republic shareholders own approximately 88% of the merged company, while Mesa shareholders retain between 6% and 12% subject to final settlement of Mesa's financial obligations.
+The merger closed November 25, 2025.

-Following the merger, the combined company will operate approximately 310 Embraer 170/175 aircraft and more than 1,250 daily departures.
-Republic will continue operating under agreements with American Airlines, Delta Air Lines, and United Airlines, while Mesa will fly under a 10-year agreement with United.
+Following the merger, the combined company operates approximately 310 Embraer 170/175 aircraft and more than 1,250 daily departures.
+Republic continues operating under agreements with American Airlines, Delta Air Lines, and United Airlines, while Mesa continues a 10-year agreement with United.

 Prior to the merger, Mesa had scaled back its operations to about 60 Embraer 175 aircraft, all of which were leased from United.
-The merger would leave Republic and SkyWest Airlines as the two largest remaining independent regional airlines in the United States.
+The merger leaves Republic and SkyWest Airlines as the two largest remaining independent regional airlines in the United States.